UnivEngineer/CoolScope/README.md

 F - front fans speed/duty.
 R - rear fans speed/duty.

-Pressing [menu] or [ok] button will bring up settings.
+Pressing [menu] or [ok] button will bring up the settings.
 Press buttons [<] or [>] to scroll throug optoins or increase/decrease values, [ok] to enter sub-level, [menu] to return back to upper level.
 The settings menu heirarchy is the following:

 Settings
 - Cooling